Fedora vs. Ubuntu: Key Features and Benefits

-Today, Fedora is among the most popular Linux distributions and is frequently compared with Ubuntu, the reigning king of Linux distros.
-In a short span of time, Ubuntu has become the benchmark in usability among Linux distributions, though Fedora is catching up fast.
+Today, Fedora is among the most popular Linux distributions and is frequently compared with Ubuntu.
+Although Ubuntu has been unseated from its top spot by distros like MX Linux and Manjaro, it’s still a go-to solution for many because of its usability.
 In this article, we will compare Fedora and Ubuntu and tell you which one deserves your time (thankfully, all Linux distributions are free!).

 If you’re new to Linux, we recommend trying a course to familiarize yourself with the Linux command line.
 It’ll come in very handy once you actually start using Linux.

 |Easy and quick to install

 |Uses the GNOME 40 interface, but it’s easy for users to install Spins, as well

 |Large software library with many commonly used applications

 |Software installation is user-friendly but users may have to go into the terminal due to an application being incompatible with the install process

 |User-friendly software installation process, similar to the Apple App store